rdsea/bigdataplatforms/tutorials/kafka-bigdata-gcp/README.md

 ```
 Then:
 ```
-USE water_data;
+USE BDP_Kafka_Tutorial;

-SELECT * FROM comments LIMIT 10;
+SELECT * FROM water_data LIMIT 10;
 ```
 You should observe water_data records persisted in Cassandra.

-### Do same for the second dataset
+### Repeat for the Second Dataset
-Repeat the above steps to create another topic (e.g., `bts_data`), set up another Kafka Connect Cassandra sink connector, and produce the BTS monitoring dataset into Kafka.
+Repeat the above steps which include:
+- Create Kafka topic `bts_data`
+- Consumer group: `bts_data_cassandra_group`
+- Connector configuration adapted to BTS schema

+Each dataset is isolated by:
+- Topic
+- Consumer group
+- Cassandra table
 ### (Optional) Scaling and Performance Considerations

 - Increase Kafka topic partitions to improve throughput.